about

 Words.
 I have spent my life working with words.
 I studied words.
 I wrote words.
 I designed words.
 I painted words.
 And now I spurn them.

 This exploration of the use of communication stems from my background.
-In the late 1990s, I founded a design agency in London and ran this for ten years, working with large corporate clients.
-In 2011, I began an artist practice (under a different name) taking words onto the streets of London.
-Over twelve years, this distinctive art has featured in numerous exhibitions.
+In the late 1990s, I founded a design agency in London and ran this for ten years, working with corporate clients.
+In 2011, I began an artist practice (under a different name) taking text onto the streets of London.
+Over 14 years, this distinctive art has featured in numerous exhibitions.

 During the Covid lockdowns, I experienced a lack of faith in the communication business and I began experimenting with non-semantic, post-literate writing.
 Realising this work needs a life of its own, I now concentrate on a new, largely digital practice under the name altgnon.